 - Street Team Youth Programs

 - About Us

 *Z. Alexander Looby was born on his date in 1899.
 He was a Black lawyer and businessman.

 He crossed the state with other Black lawyers, arguing against Jim Crow and discrimination.
-Looby helped desegregating the Nashville Airport's dining room and their non-private golf courses.
+Looby helped desegregate the Nashville Airport's dining room and non-private golf courses.
 During the demonstrations of the 1960s, Looby and other Black attorneys provided money and legal services for local college students who were arrested and jailed.
 On April 19, 1960, his Meharry Boulevard home was destroyed by dynamite.
 In 1951, he and fellow attorney Robert E. Lillard became the first Blacks to be elected to the city council since 1911.

 Z. ALEXANDER LOOBY BRANCH LIBRARY